Princess Python: Fictional character biography

 Zelda DuBois, born in Darlington, South Carolina, developed an act as a snake charmer and circus performer using a twenty-five foot python as a young adult.
-Presumably, she joined the Circus of Crime in its early days but isn't actually seen as a professional criminal until the formation of the Masters of Menace.
-It is, in fact, the Princess who convinces the others to get rid of the Ringmaster, appoint the Clown as the leader, rename the group (she comes up with the name), and go out on a crime spree of their own.
-The Masters of Menace steal paintings from a Madison Avenue Art Gallery where they run afoul of Spider-Man.
-However, the web-slinger is unwilling to hit a woman and turns out to be putty in Zelda's hands.
-She tries to remove his mask but he stops her in time.
-She maneuvers the wall-crawler into a fight with her pet after jamming his web shooters with an electric prod, but is defeated when Spider-Man tricks the python into a knot and maneuvers her into the arms of the law.
+After joining the Circus of Crime, Princess Python convinces the other members to get rid of the Ringmaster, appoint the Clown as the leader, rename the group to the Masters of Menace, and go out on a crime spree of their own.
+The Masters of Menace steal paintings from a Madison Avenue art gallery, where they encounter Spider-Man.
+Princess Python maneuvers Spider-Man into a fight with her pet after jamming his web shooters with an electric prod, but is defeated when Spider-Man tricks the python into a knot.

 When they get out of prison, the Masters of Menace agree to rejoin the Ringmaster and his Circus of Crime.
-They try to hypnotize Avengers' members Hawkeye, Quicksilver, and the Scarlet Witch into joining them but fail.
+They try to hypnotize Avengers members Hawkeye, Quicksilver, and Scarlet Witch into joining them but fail.
 Princess Python fights hand-to-hand with the Scarlet Witch after trying to cover her eyes, but loses when the Witch uses her hex power to soak her down with water, preventing her whistling for her pet.
-The Circus of Crime does escape capture, however, though it is later mentioned the D.A. "wormed the truth out of Princess Python".
+The Circus of Crime escapes capture.

 The Circus next schemes to steal a huge golden bull but they need a new strong man to replace theirs since "he strained himself trying to lift the elephant".
 They find the Mighty Thor who has been stripped of his godly power but is still superhumanly strong.
 Thor is hypnotized into stealing the massive golden bull but Princess Python is trapped under the idol in the melee that follows.
 Thor rescues her.
 The grateful and somewhat smitten Princess tells the police that Thor was duped into helping them before she uses her snake to escape and rejoin the Circus.

 In their next caper, the Circus disguises themselves as caterers in order to sneak into Avengers Mansion so they can disrupt the wedding of Yellowjacket and the Wasp.
 Zelda's giant python jumps out of the wedding cake and puts the squeeze on the Wasp.
 But Yellowjacket turns out to be Hank Pym (which no one knew at the time) and he disrupts the plan by turning into Giant-Man, yanking the python off of the Wasp and tying it around the Ringmaster instead.
 Princess Python tries to sneak away, only to be decked by a punch from the Wasp.